anshitsinha/Frontend-Fusion/README.md

-This repo contain project for hackJnu 3.O
+This repo contain Carbon Footprint App for hackJnu 3.O built using html,css and Js
-#Carbon Footprint App